"During times like these we have to look to the human aspect of one another. Remind ourselves that the only monster we must fear is within."

-Carla’s mother was arrested for drugs and once she was thrown in jail, she was put in foster care, having no relatives to take care of her, much less ones that could handle a child with juvenile diabetes, especially when she had gone through years undiagnosed.
+Carla’s mother was arrested for drugs and once she was thrown in jail, she was put in foster care, having no relatives to take care of her, much less ones that could handle a child with juvenile diabetes.
 If it weren’t for her mother going to jail she might have died.
-Not many people wanted to take care of her “special” needs.
 It was in the group of children with “special” needs where she met Christopher Jenkins at around four years old and since then they have become inseparable.
-They became a package deal, never wanting to go to a home where the other won’t be.
 They both were different before their mutation surfaced and they weren’t even aware of what they were for while, but when one of their foster parents would put on the news and speak ill of mutants, they got worried of their own safety.
-Their mutations seemed harmless enough, they never used it to do anything harmful, neither of the two was that type and luckily they managed to become leave the foster system.
+Their mutations seemed harmless enough; they never used it to do anything harmful, neither of the two was that type and luckily they managed to become leave the foster system.
 Once out, they were put back in when they were scanned by a Sentinel and found to be mutants.
 Fortunately, they weren’t found to be dangerous and were released back into a homeless shelter.
 It was there they met Abraham Howard, or at least a duplicate of him.
 He convinced the foster siblings to come with him to the Underground.
 They were hesitant at first, but when the homeless shelter they were at was invaded by Sentinels, they escaped with Abraham into the Underground.

-- is curious and if you happen to sleep in her presence she will enter your dreams if only to see what you are dreaming about
+- She is curious and if you happen to sleep in her presence she will enter your dreams if only to see what you are dreaming about.

-- refers to Christopher as her brother and even though they’re months apart, he’s the “protective big brother”
+- She refers to Christopher as her brother and even though they’re months apart, he’s the “protective big brother”.

 Face Claim: Dascha Polanco